Thursday, July 13, 2023

 I lied to myself for a long time about what my marriage really was, what it had become.
 I thought if I just kept the flaps pulled closed, endured the heat, kept everything inside the box, that it would be okay.

-Sometimes we pick the painful known thing over the scary unknown thing.
+Sometimes we pick the painful known thing over the scary unknown thing, even if it's burning us.

 I didn’t know it, but the old stuff needed to be burned away in order for me to move forward.
-I NEEDED God to burn my ship.
+I NEEDED God to burn that ship.

 This is what God revealed to me through my painting, and through this process.